-Mathayom Vacharat is the owner and head chef at Mathayom Private Chefs and St. John Catering at Windy Level and has been a resident of St. John since 1995, moving from Philadelphia after graduating Drexel University with a Business degree.
+Mathayom Vacharat is the owner and head chef at Mathayom Private Chefs and St. John Catering and has been a resident of St. John since 1995, moving from Philadelphia after graduating Drexel University with a Business degree.
 Mat then attended the Graduate Program at the School of Hard Knocks, studying Improvisation.
-Opening the business in 2004, his experience as executive chef at premier fine dining restaurants on St. John lends his cuisine a breadth of influences ranging from Asian Fusion to Progressive American to Caribbean Flair.
+Opening the business in 2004, his experience as executive chef at premier fine dining restaurants on St. John lends his cuisine a breadth of influences ranging from Asian fusion to progressive American to Caribbean flair.

-In 2016, Chef Mat and his team began executing Full Moon Dinners at their modest catering venue, changing the theme every month and collaborating with local distributors to create the perfect drink pairings for the multi-course affairs.
+In 2016, Chef Mat and his team began executing Full Moon Dinners at their modest catering venue, changing the theme every month and collaborating with local distributors to create the perfect drink pairings for the multi-course affairs (Full Moon Dinners will resume later this year).
 Continuing with the theme of fresh and local, they have cultivated and maintained a small garden, drawing product from it whenever possible, and are the first business on St. John to become Reef Responsible certified.

 Shelly McElligott is the Kitchen Manager for St. John Catering & Mathayom Private Chefs, and will take over the kitchen in our new space at the former Fish Trap once opened this spring.
 She is also the luckiest team member having moved to St. John only four days before Hurricane Irma hit in September 2017.
 But along with her superb cooking skills Chef Shelly also brought with her an amazing can-do attitude and positive outlook and rode out the 2017 hurricane season with flair establishing herself as a vital member of the Cruz Bay community where she currently resides.